 Missionaries live in a common residence.
 They spend intentional time praying, serving the materially poor, and sharing meals together in order to grow in faith, hope, and love.

-In the morning missionaries attend daily Mass. they pray the Liturgy of the Hours.
+In the morning LAMP Missionaries attend daily Mass, and pray the Liturgy of the Hours.
 After a break for breakfast and personal time, they head out to their ministry site for the day.
-There is free time, then evening prayer and holy hour before communal dinner.
+There is usually free time, then evening prayer and holy hour before communal dinner.

 What are the neighborhood and residences like?